boudinfl/pke/README.md

    extractor.read_document(format='corenlp')
    ```

+### Implemented approaches

+`pke` currently implements the following keyphrase extraction approaches:

 ### Provided models

-`pke` ships with a collection of already trained models and document frequency
+`pke` ships with a collection of already trained models (for supervised
-counts that were computed on the training set of the SemEval-2010 benchmark
+keyphrase extraction approaches)and document frequency counts that were computed
+on the training set of the SemEval-2010 benchmark dataset.
+These models are
-dataset.
-These models are located into the `pke/models/` directory.
+located into the `pke/models/` directory.

 For details about the provided models, see [pke/models/README.md](pke/models/README.md).